Text and photo by Mary L. Peachin

 As we sat disabled in the incoming waves, the boat began to fill with water.
 We were at the mercy of the sea.
 I remember the old saying “always stay with the boat.”

 Each wave caused more gear to fly out of the boat.
 We sank deeper and deeper.
-I had a firm grasp on each gunwhale watching my gear being swept away.
+I had a firm grasp on each gunwale watching my gear being swept away.
 Swamped almost to my neck, I saw a beach maybe less than a mile away.
 I could make that effort before the boat flipped and I would be swimming with the sharks anyway.

 The two anglers on the beach had no idea what had happened.
 I apologized to them.
 Then I asked the guides to get another boat so we could return to our fishing.

-As the hours passed, many fisherman in pangas came close to take a photograph of me.
+As the hours passed, many fisherman came close to take a photograph of me.
 Having lost all my gear, I was sorely missing my sunglasses in the brightness of the equatorial sun, and I had lost my friend Mark’s camera.

 The following days, we combed the beach, for unwrapped lures and fishing gear that washed ashore.
 Not only had I experienced a great fishing trip, but one close call to always remember.

-Returning to Tucson, I made a call to Mark’ insurance company about the lost camera.
+Returning to Tucson, I made a call to Mark’s insurance company about the lost camera.
 They told me that pangas weren’t covered.
 I said, “What’s the difference between a cruise ship and and a panga?”
 The answer was size.
 They covered the cost of a new camera.

 Perhaps a decade later, when Mark renewed his policy, he was told that a camera lost in a small boat would not be covered.
 Mark replied, are you talking about my camera swamped in a panga?”